sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 ### Multiple Search operations in a single request

-Similar to MGet, our centralized logging management platform lets you run multiple search requests in a single HTTP request using [Elasticsearch Multi Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-multi-search.html).
+Similar to MGet, Sematext lets you run multiple search requests in a single HTTP request using [Elasticsearch Multi Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-multi-search.html).

 The request needs to be run against \_msearch REST end-point and each query needs to include two lines - meta line defining the index name and a line defining the query using [Elasticsearch query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).